carpentries-incubator/lesson-parallel-python/episodes/extra-external-c.md

 ---

 :::questions
-- Which options are available to call from Python code C and C++ libraries?
+- Which options are available to call from Python C and C++ libraries?
 - How does this work together with Numpy arrays?
 - How do I use this in multiple threads while lifting the GIL?
 :::